mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 The main steps are:

 1. Install Plover software.
-1. Connect a compatible keyboard or stenography (steno) machine.
+1. Connect a compatible keyboard or stenography (steno) machine, or use your standard keyboard.
 1. Confirm it's working.
 1. Practice and learn stenography using Plover.